bazelbuild/rules_python/docs/aspect_build.md

 ## aspect build

-Builds the specified targets, using the options.
+Builds the specified targets, using the options

 ### Synopsis